Hoyt W. Fuller: Biography

 Fuller’s experiences in Africa gave him a new sense of purpose and led him to return to the United States in 1960.
 No longer concerned with reforming white American racial beliefs, he focused his attention on black America.
 He believed that African and African-American culture would inspire black Americans to take action against racial oppression and contribute to more confident expressions of their own identity.
 Robert Joseph Collier Encyclopedia hired Fuller as associate editor in 1960.
-In 1961, he became editor of The Negro Digest, which became Black World in 1970.
+In 1961, he became editor of The Negro Digest, resurrecting the publication after a 10 year hiatus.
+Fuller, unsatisfied with the digest format of the magazine, changed it to Black World in 1970.
 Negro Digest/Black World was devoted to black culture and arts and became an important platform for many Black Arts Movement writers.
-When the publication was discontinued in 1975, Fuller moved to Atlanta and founded the journal First World (1977–80).
+While being inspirational for many black authors at the time, Fuller was famously critical of Ralph Ellison for his lack of political fervor in his literature.
+When the publication was discontinued in 1976, Fuller moved to Atlanta and founded the journal First World (1977–80).
 He wrote articles, under the pseudonym of William Barrow, for publications including The New Yorker, The New Republic and the Christian Science Monitor.

 Fuller worked at several universities, including Cornell University and Northwestern University.
 He visited Africa again in 1965-66 as a John Hay Whitney Opportunity Fellow.
 He also helped organize several Pan-African festivals and formed the Chicago Organization of Black American Culture, a writers’ group.
 In 1981, Fuller died of a heart attack in Atlanta.